 In July and August 2013, Yale University published the results of a retrospective looking at heart disease and breast cancer in women who had stopped their estrogen in 2002 versus women who continued on estrogen: the group taking estrogen had significantly fewer new cases and fewer deaths from breast cancer and heart disease.
 One theory we have is that environmental pollutants that are hormone disruptors or xeno-estrogens, like plastic degradation products, may cause breast cancer by attaching to estrogen receptors and then triggering abnormal cell behavior.
 Real estrogen may occupy the receptors, thus preventing carcinogens from attaching and harming breast tissues.

-For osteoporosis, nearly two decades of university research (academic rather than pharmaceutically-funded) shows progesterone to be a probable bone-builder, and extremely safe.
+For osteoporosis, nearly two decades of university research (academic rather than pharmaceutically funded) shows progesterone to be a probable bone-builder, and extremely safe.
 Many women have enjoyed reversal or improvement of osteoporosis or low bone density.
-Page 5 of 5 Holistic Gynecology 2/1/16

 As of today, increasing numbers of patients who gave up pharmaceuticals are now choosing bio-identical estrogens and progesterone.
-Current medical knowledge indicates that in many cases bio-identical hormones likely bring many benefits with minimal if any risks.
-Quite possibly more benefits will be discovered in coming years.
-As research continues, more information will be available.
+Current medical knowledge indicates that in many cases bio-identical hormones are likely to bring many benefits with minimal if any risks.
+Quite possibly more benefits will be discovered as research continues in coming years.
+One important study published in May 2024 in the medical journal “Menopause” tracked over 10 million women aged 65 and older for 14 years, analyzing the frequency of more than 40 serious illnesses.
+The incidence of osteoporosis, heart attack, atrial fibrillation, blood clot, stroke, high blood pressure, breast cancer, colon cancer, lung cancer, Alzheimer’s, diabetes, and many other conditions was up to 5 to 8-fold lower in women taking hormones versus taking none.

 References